Xeylenol/cs1101/README.md

 # CS1101

-This is all the code i wrote for worksheet problemss for group B
+This is all the code I wrote for worksheet problems for group B